 At Phillips Law Group, our Phoenix motorcycle accident attorneys believe that the when a person becomes injured as the result of the negligent actions of another person, that injured individual may be entitled to compensation for their losses and damages.

-To begin exploring your legal options, call or text 1-800-706-3000 or fill out the Free Case Review form to the right of this webpage.
+To begin exploring your legal options, call 1-800-706-3000 or fill out the Free Case Review form to the right of this webpage.

 Consequences of Motorcycle Drag Racing

 The national Highway Traffic Safety Administration has changed the definition on how they would track a crash involved in drag racing.
 In 2009, they would begin to determine this by identifying if one individual was charged with racing, the crash would be considered drag racing.